On books and friends, I spend my money; For stones and bricks, I haven’t any.

 Well, that’s unlike him!
 What’s he up to?
 I wondered.
 The uphill road was testing my fitness level and in no time I was huffing and puffing.

 Whoa!
-I knew the author would be visiting this famous bookstore every Saturday evening from 4 pm to 6 pm (if he isn’t traveling), happily signing away copies of his books, posing for photographs and having a hearty chat with his fans.
+I knew the author would be visiting this famous bookstore every Saturday evening from 4 pm to 6 pm (if he isn’t traveling), happily signing away copies of his books, posing for photographs, and having a hearty chat with his fans.

 How did it slip my mind?
 How did P know about it?
 He isn’t a bibliophile like me.
 There is no way he knew about this, unless…..
 And then realization struck.
 I had mentioned it months before when I knew we were stationed close to Dehradun and Mussoorie.
 How thoughtful of him!

 Many passers-by did not have much clue as to what was happening.
-Few joined the line realizing the author was present.
+Few joined the queue realizing the author was present.
 There were piles of books on the floor and a shelf is dedicated exclusively to the books written by the author.
 After hours of standing in the queue, my turn came.
 There he was, sitting among the crammed pile of books, facing the busy Mall Road.
 I found him laughing and talking to an excited child.

 That’s what he does – to have a conversation or two with everyone who walks up to him.
-A wonderful man with a great sense of humor, he had once written about how he was mistaken as Rudyard Kipling and still signed The Jungle Book for the kid as Kipling.
+A wonderful man with a great sense of humor, he had once written about how he was mistaken for Rudyard Kipling and still signed The Jungle Book for the kid as Kipling.

 As I walked up to him, he asked, “What brings you here?” and all I could say was “You”.
 He smiled and nodded as I gave my copy of ‘Love Among the Bookshelves’ and ‘The Night Train at Deoli’.

 Neither did we take a ride on the ropeway to Gunhill Point, nor did we head to Kempty Falls.
-But, we had left the store and Mussoorie happy and content to have met the author who made my childhood worthwhile.
+But, we had left the store and Mussoorie, happy and content to have met the author who made my childhood worthwhile.
 Yes.
-Ticked off from the bucketlist!
+Ticked off from the bucket list!